Logo

 • email

-For a few days each May, the luxurious harbor of the tiny city-state of Monaco is transformed into a playground for the fastest racecars on earth.
-Auto enthusiasts can see iconic racecars at the harbor year-round – including the formidable Bugatti T35B machine that won the first edition of the Monaco Grand Prix in 1929.
+Auto enthusiasts looking for something more permanent can see iconic racecars at the Top Car Collection Museum year-round.
+These include the formidable Bugatti T35B machine that won the first edition of the Monaco Grand Prix in 1929.

-In the summer of 2022, the Car Collection of the Prince of Monaco relocated to its new harborside location beside the Rainier III Nautical Stadium.
-Both attractions are named after the same individual: Prince Rainier III, who presided over the tiny principality on the Côte d'Azur from 1949 until his death in 2005.
+Both attractions are named after the same individual: Prince Rainier III, who presided over the tiny city-state on the French Riviera from 1949 until his death in 2005.
 His extensive car collection comprises of 70 cars from all eras, styles, and purposes, ranging from century-old antiques to recent Monaco Grand Prix winners.

 The Museum

-To Prince Rainier, the cars were more than just showpieces: he assembled and maintained a number of his antiques, which the new museum stations on its lower level.
-The upper level houses the favored machines of Prince Albert, Rainier's son and the current prince of Monaco, who inherited the same passion for speed and craftsmanship that his father possessed.
-Like the principality itself, the museum has a cosmopolitan flavor, with Italian, French, German, British, and American cars on display.
+To Prince Rainier, the cars were more than just showpieces: he assembled and maintained several of his antiques, which the museum stations on its lower level.
+The upper-level houses the favored machines of Prince Albert, Rainier's son and the current prince of Monaco.

 Though the Grimaldi family owns most of the collection, a few notable vehicles were loaned to the museum, including the Toyota Yaris WRC, with which Sébastien Ogier and Julien Ingrassia won the 2021 Monte Carlo Rally.